aboelkassem/designing-data-intensive-applications-notes/README.md

 # Table Of Content

+# Part I: Foundation of Data Systems
+## Chapter 3: Storage and Retrieval

 # Acknowledgements
 I would like to express my appreciation to Martin Kleppmann for authoring "Designing Data-Intensive Applications" and sharing a wealth of knowledge with the community.
 My notes are derived from the concepts and ideas presented in his book.